 But there is a third type of people.
 They seem to radiate confidence.
 They walk with poise, and their look is saying: “I’m going to an important place to do important things and to do them well.”

-Spread the shoulders, straighten up, lift your head, speed up the step and you will feel a surge of confidence.
+Keep your shoulders back, straighten up, lift your head, speed up your step and you will feel a surge of confidence.

 5. Smile broadly

 Develop the habit of smiling.
 Whatever the circumstances are, the smile is the strongest weapon of self-confidence.

 A broad smile gives you a sense of confidence, helping you overcome fear, silence anxiety, and get rid of other negative emotions such as sadness and despair.
 Smile widely and you will feel that “the good times have come”.
 Such a smile is a way to increase self-confidence but also program yourself for positivity and success.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.